opensafely/documentation/docs/publishing-repo.md

-Once you have compelted your project in OpenSAFELY, there are a number of tasks to complete to align with our [open working principles](https://www.opensafely.org/about/#core-design-features-for-privacy-transparency-and-open-working).
+Once you have completed your project in OpenSAFELY, there are a number of tasks to complete to align with our [open working principles](https://www.opensafely.org/about/#core-design-features-for-privacy-transparency-and-open-working).

 Please read and complete the tasks below.
 ## Update all READMEs